3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Results and Ablation

 This section begins by evaluating various lane modeling methods.
 It then proceeds to assess the advantages of our approach in front-view 3D lane detection, employing both simple (Openlane) and complex (Argoverse2$^{\dag}$) datasets.
 Finally, we will evaluate the performance of 3D surround-view lane detection using an Argoverse2 dataset.
 It is important to note that anchor-based methods perform well on the Openlane dataset, but show poorer performance when dealing with complex curves present in the front-view samples from Argoverse2$^{\dag}$.

-\subsection{Precision of Modeling.}
+\subsection{Precision of Modeling}

-Three modeling methods, namely the Polynomial Curve, Interpolation Curve, and Bézier Curve, are visualized as shown in Fig. \ref{Fig4.sub.1}.
+Three modeling methods, namely the Polynomial Curve, Interpolation Curve, and B\'{e}zier Curve, are visualized as shown in Fig.~\ref{fig_44}.
 Datasets are classified into simple and complex categories depending on the presence of curves in the X-Y plane with cosine values surpassing 45 degrees.
-Notably, this categorization is employed for the Argoverse2$^{\dag}$ dataset in subsequent tests.
-We observed that when handling complex curves, as illustrated in Fig. \ref{Fig.sub.2}, the relatively low-order Polynomial Curve was unsuccessful in accurately modeling the annotated data.
+Notably, this categorization will be employed for the Argoverse2$^{\dag}$ dataset in subsequent tests.
+We observed that when handling complex curves, as illustrated in Fig.~\ref{Fig4.sub.2}, the relatively low-order Polynomial Curve was unsuccessful in accurately modeling the annotated data.
 This highlights the necessity of creating Argoverse2$^{\dag}$, which compensates for the simplicity of the Openlane dataset samples.
-The Interpolation Curve and Bézier Curve, to some extent, recreate real-world scenarios.
+The Interpolation Curve and B\'{e}zier Curve, to some extent, recreate real-world scenarios.
 We found that the Interpolation Curve handles straight lines with small curvatures effectively.
-However, when dealing with U-shaped curves, Fig. \ref{Fig.sub.2} reveals that the Interpolation Curve required more key points to achieve precise modeling.
-The Bézier Curve outperforms the Interpolation Curve in modeling straight and U-shaped curves.
-Still, it demonstrates strong oscillations when modeling Y-shaped curves, and higher-order Bézier also exhibits minor oscillations in the straight segment of the U-shaped curve.
+However, when dealing with U-shaped curves, Fig.~\ref{Fig4.sub.2} reveals that the Interpolation Curve required more key points to achieve precise modeling.
+The B\'{e}zier Curve outperforms the Interpolation Curve in modeling straight and U-shaped curves.
+Still, it demonstrates strong oscillations when modeling Y-shaped curves, and higher-order B\'{e}zier also exhibits minor oscillations in the straight segment of the U-shaped curve.

-Consequently, we propose the concept of Joint Lane Modeling, controlling the modeling effects of the Bézier Curve and Interpolation Curve through $\lambda, \alpha, \beta, \gamma$, and $\delta$.
+Consequently, we propose the concept of Joint Lane Modeling, controlling the modeling effects of the B\'{e}zier Curve and Interpolation Curve through $\lambda, \alpha, \beta, \gamma$, and $\delta$.

-\subsection{Front-View Detection Results on Openlane.}
+\subsection{Front-View Detection Results on Openlane}